Marco Aurelio Denegri

-Marco Aurelio Denegri Santagadea (16 May 1938 – 27 July 2018) was a Peruvian intellectual, literary critic, television host and sexologist.
+Marco Aurelio Denegri Santa Gadea (16 May 1938 – 27 July 2018) was a Peruvian intellectual, literary critic, television host and sexologist.

 Early life and education

-His father was Julio Ernesto Denegri Cornejo - his grandfather was Marco Aurelio Denegri Valega - and his mother was Leonor Santagadea Arana.
+His father was Julio Ernesto Denegri Cornejo (his great grandfather was Marco Aurelio Denegri Valega), and his mother was Leonor Santa Gadea Arana.
 He attended Colegio San Andrés (formerly Colegio Anglo-Peruano).
 He later studied law at Universidad Nacional Mayor de San Marcos, and then Sexology and Sociology.
 He said that he attended several universities; however, he considered himself a "self-taught polymath".

 Career

 During the 1970s, Denegri was the editor of Revista Científica y Artística de Cultural Sexual – Fáscinum.
 Its first issue was published in April 1972.

 His career in Peruvian television began in 1973.
 From 1997 to 2000 he hosted A solas con Marco Aurelio Denegri on Cable Magico Cultural.
 He resigned in 2000 and then moved to TV Peru-, thanks to the aid of José Watanabe, and there he hosted a television program called La función de la palabra, where he addressed various aspects of culture-from music to the beauty of the hands-although he considered it counter-cultural.

 He wrote articles for various Peruvian newspapers, which have been published in "De esto y de aquello" by Ricardo Palma University.
 He wrote a weekly column for El Comercio.